xhay-p/re-tacred-reannotation/models/bilstm/README.md

 Use `--topn N` to finetune the top N word vectors only.
 The script will do the preprocessing automatically (word dropout, entity masking, etc.).

-Train an LSTM model with:
+Train an BiLSTM model with:
 ```
 python train.py --data_dir dataset/tacred --vocab_dir dataset/vocab --no-attn --id 01 --info "LSTM model"
 ```